 Changing one exposure setting demands changing the others

 When you want to use a short exposure time like 1/500 s, this on its own means underexposing by 2 EV.
-To set correct exposure you’ll need to either change the aperture by +2 EV or change the ISO by +2 EV, or perhaps change aperture and ISO by +1 each.
+To set the correct exposure you’ll need to either change the aperture by +2 EV or change the ISO by +2 EV, or perhaps change the aperture and ISO by +1 each.
 The following table shows how to choose the correct settings.

 |1/125 s||0 EV||F16||0 EV||100||0 EV||0 EV|